Omertron/MovieJukeboxSQLDB/README.md

 Author: Stuart Boston (Omertron AT Gmail DOT com)

-Originally written for use by Yet Another Movie Jukebox [(YAMJ)](http://code.google.com/p/moviejukebox/)

-But anyone can use it for other projects as well.
+Originally written for use by YetAnotherMovieJukebox ([YAMJv2](https://github.com/YAMJ/yamj-v2) & [YAMJv3](https://github.com/YAMJ/yamj-v3)), but anyone can feel free to use it for other projects as well.

 Instructions / Usage
 --------------------